standard

 In this example:

-map includes entries from bothbase_tag_rules
+• The add map includes entries from both base_tag_rules and storage_accounts_tag_rules.

-overrides the base rule for the same key.
+• The update_values map shows that the resource-specific rule for owner overrides the base rule for the same key.

 By providing resource-specific tag rules, you can customize and extend the base tagging strategy to meet the unique requirements of individual resources, ensuring flexibility and consistency in your tag management.